 Babies in the Brandon NICU are monitored by attaching leads which are taped to their chest and limbs to keep track of their vital signs (heart rate, breathing rate, blood pressure, oxygen saturation).
 These monitors are set to alarm if any of the baby's vital signs are outside of the normal range.
 Sometimes the baby's normal movement or other factors can cause a false alarm.
 Your baby's nurses are prepared to look at the baby as well as the monitor to determine if something is truly wrong.

-Premature and sick babies, who are not able to take regular feedings for a period of time, will need to receive fluids and nutrition by IV.
-Also some medications must be given through an IV.
-This may be done using the following:
+Premature and sick babies who are not able to take regular feedings for a period of time will need to receive fluids and nutrition by IV.
+Some medications must also be given through an IV.
+This may be done using the following::

 - Peripheral IV - A short, thin line (tube) that is placed into one of the baby's veins, usually in the arms or legs.
 It can be used to give IV fluids, nutrition and medications.

 - Percutaneous Intravenous Central Catheter (PICC) - A long thin flexible line passed through the baby's skin, usually in an arm or leg, into a blood vessel that leads deep into the baby's body.
 They are used to give IV fluids, nutrition and medications.
 They usually last longer than a regular peripheral IV.